-The liaison librarians in the Research, Outreach, and Instruction (ROI) Department and the Schiffman Music Library can develop customized, course-integrated learning experiences for your students, which may take the form of face-to-face sessions, synchronous or asynchronous online sessions, research guides, online tutorials, and more.
+The liaison librarians in the Research, Outreach, and Instruction (ROI) Department and the Schiffman Music Library can develop customized, course-integrated learning experiences for your students, which may take the form of synchronous or asynchronous online sessions, research guides, online tutorials, and more.
 We encourage you to consult with your liaison librarian to determine which types of support are best suited for your course.
 ROI librarians are also happy to consult with you on designing or updating research assignments.
 Because we work with students not only in class sessions but also in one-on-one research consultations, we have insight into common obstacles that students encounter when completing research assignments and can suggest ways to create or modify assignments with those concerns in mind.

 Please read the following information before scheduling instructional support for your courses.

 - We encourage you to complete the Information Literacy Instruction Request form (available below) to schedule a course-integrated instruction session for your course.
 If you prefer, you can email your liaison librarian or the Information Literacy Coordinator (Jenny Dale) to begin the scheduling process.

 - Each instruction session is customized based on the research assignment(s) your students will be completing.
 Please upload or share details about your research assignment(s) on the request form.

 - Sharing your course syllabus with us (a draft or older version is fine) is also helpful so that we can see how the research assignment fits within the larger context of the course, so that we understand timing and due dates, and so that we can reference other course readings or materials when relevant.